i-tanova/Learn-Spring/README.md

 - Create InteliJ IDA Sprng project using Core> Lambog, Dev tools, Web>Web Template> Thymelief SQL> JPA,H2, mySQL Ops>Actuator

+* SOLID prnciples
+ - Single responsibility - Small classes, every class - one responsibility, Avoid God objects, Split to smaller classes
+ - Open/Closed principle - open for extension, closed for modificaion, Use abstract base classes
+ - Liskov substitude principle - looks like a duck, sounds like a duck but needs batttery - Wrong abstraction.
+ Do not introduce new behaviour extending a class, you should be able to change substitude with the parent class and the program should work.
+ - Interface segregation principle - Do not use one giant interface, use small and specific.
+ - Dependency inversion principle - Don't solder a lamp directly in the wall, use a plug.
+Avoid details in the abstraction.
+Details should depend on the abstraction.

 * Spring Dependency Injections
 * Create project sfg-di.
 Use Spring Initializr.
 Do not put dependencies and import it.
 Click on pom file and select "Add as maven project".
 Run Maven task Lifecycle -> Verify

 * Spring Context - can give us a reference to a controller we've created
  - Create package controllers and a controller inside: MyController.
 Annotate with @Controller
  - Inside Application main method take that controller: